tytydraco/yessleep/out/Im_in_love_with_a_mannequin_And_I_think_she_loves_me_back.md

 I glanced back toward Donald.
 "Or is it him?
 He can't do any----"

-I stoppe because Donald was now stalking back toward the front doors with a metal baseball bat in his hand.
+I stopped because Donald was now stalking back toward the front doors with a metal baseball bat in his hand.

 "Are you fucking insane?"
 I shrieked, forgetting my fear at Alice's reaction.